kalebpc/wsl-hostrdp/README.md

 # WSL-Remote-Desktop

-Using Remote Desktop Connection for Windows 10 to have GUI for wsl Ubuntu
+Using Remote Desktop Connection for Windows 10 to have GUI for wsl Ubuntu.
+Bash script makes the install process for WSL Ubuntu easy and simple.

 # More in depth info